wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

     Local: “mm-dd-yyyy hh:mm:ss”

-The content of the OMF message, including the headers will be written to a file in the Logs directory.
+The content of an incoming OMF message, including the headers, will be written to a file in the Logs directory.
 For an active application, this file can become quite large.
-As a result, debug information is stored to disk in a separate format than usual log messages.
-A single file is written to the usual Logs directory for every incoming OMF Type, Container, and data message.
+As a result, debug information is stored to disk in another format than usual log messages.
+A single file is written to the usual Logs directory for every incoming OMF type, container, and data message.

 ## Periodic egress